martinnirtl/dockma/README.md

 Afterwards you usually would continue with adding the first docker-compose based project to **dockma**:

 // dockma env init dockma/examples/hello-world GIF

+### Shell Completion

+Shell completion is supported for bash, zsh and powershell.
+To add it to your dockma installation, run the dockma completion command (example for macOS with brew's bash-completion):

+// dockma completion bash > $DOCKMA_HOME/completion && ln -s $DOCKMA_HOME/completion /usr/local/etc/bash_completion.d/dockma

+**Please note** that, using `DOCKMA_HOME` variable assumes you already set it somewhere.

 ## Usage